NicolasHug/Surprise/doc/source/building_custom_algo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's up to your algorithm to decide if it can or cannot yield a prediction.
 If
-the prediction is impossible, then you can raise the :class:`PredictionImpossible
+the prediction is impossible, then you can raise the
+:class:`PredictionImpossible
-<recsys.prediction_algorithms.predictions.PredictionImpossible>` exception.
+<surprise.prediction_algorithms.predictions.PredictionImpossible>` exception.
 You'll need to import it first): ::

-  from recsys import PredictionImpossible
+  from surprise import PredictionImpossible

 This exception will be caught by the :meth:`predict()
-<recsys.prediction_algorithms.algo_base.AlgoBase.predict>` method, and the
+<surprise.prediction_algorithms.algo_base.AlgoBase.predict>` method, and the
 estimation :math:`\hat{r}_{ui}` will be set to the global mean of all ratings
 :math:`\mu`.